-By the early twenties, Louis Renault had begun to realize the mass-market potential of the motor car.
-Drawing inspiration from the US model, he rationalized the Renault production system and stepped up plant output, opening the way for the highly successful NN.
+In the early 1920s, Louis Renault believed that the best was yet to come for mobility solutions.
+Drawing inspiration from the American model, he streamlined production and boosted output, thus paving the way for the highly successful NN.

 Referring to Fiat and US manufacturers, Louis Renault stated,

 “In tomorrow’s society, only the largest companies will be able to compete against the foreign giants”.

 This prompted him to modernise the Billancourt production facilities in order to reduce costs.
 In total, the assembly line delivered more than 200,000 units of the 6 CV to meet the fast-growing demand for mass mobility, starting in 1922 with Type KJ, followed in 1924 by MT and NN, the latter being the bestseller in this popular 6 CV series.